mats68/schemagenerator/README.md

 - readonly
 - default properties, for inputs (eg. appearance) in schema
 - validation
-  panel with all errors, (mit Feldnamen am anfang, can jump)
 - Validation
 - disabled (input, check, btn...)